 Great horned owls (sometimes referred to as tiger owls or hoot owls) are large predatory birds that live across the Americas.
 They are some of the most geographically diverse owls in the world and come in a variety of color.
 They are beautiful birds and are one of the only owls used in falconry.
 Let’s take a closer look at these owls and learn.

-Great Horned Owl Wingspan & Size: How Big Are They?
+Great Horned Owl Size and Wingspan: How Big Are They?

 On average, great horned owls can grow to over 2 feet tall and weigh up to 3.6 pounds (in females).
 In some sub-species, they can even weigh up to 5.5 pounds.
 When it comes to wingspan, great horned owls measure around 4.6 feet long.
 Their talons can be up to 3 inches long and can apply up to 300 lb/in2 of force.
-In short, these owls are powerful and deadly predators.
+In short, the great horned owl size makes them powerful and deadly predators.

 Which owl has the largest wingspan?